Regression thresholds for guarded rollouts

 For a deeper explanation of how regression thresholds work in practice, read the blog post Defining regression thresholds for guarded rollouts.

 • “If I set the regression threshold to 10%, LaunchDarkly will detect a regression when the metric reaches 10%.”
-This is False.
+This interpretation is incorrect.

 • “A 10% threshold means the new variation must be 10% of the original value to count as a regression.”
-This is False.
+This interpretation is incorrect.

 Correct interpretation: